ivx/serverless-workshop/README.md

 * Visit AWS [X-RAY](https://eu-central-1.console.aws.amazon.com/xray/home) dashboard
 * Create new cloudwatch dashboard together - https://eu-central-1.console.aws.amazon.com/cloudwatch/home?region=eu-central-1#dashboards:
+* Let's talk about costs of monitoring and how important it is.

 ## Part 7 - Use a http lib in lambda layer
 * Now we will add real data to the request and see latency rise.